- 1 cup gluten-free all-purpose baking flour

 - In a large bowl, combine the flour, cornmeal, sugar, baking powder, baking soda and salt.
 In a small bowl, whisk the eggs, rice milk, oil and vinegar.
 Stir into dry ingredients just until moistened; stir in corn.

-- Transfer to an 8-in x 4-in. loaf pan coated with cooking spray.
-Bake at 350° for 40-45 minutes or until top is lightly browned and a toothpick inserted near the center comes out clean.
+- Transfer to an 8x4-in. loaf pan coated with cooking spray.
+Bake at 350° for 40-45 minutes or until top is lightly browned and a toothpick inserted in the center comes out clean.
 Cool on a wire rack.
 Yield: 1 loaf (6 slices).

 "Wow - this was so good.
 I forgot to buy the frozen corn and increased the sugar to 3/4 cup.
 I used gluten free corn meal and almond milk.
 Apparently the cider vinegar really improves the taste, but when doubling the ingredients - maybe I shouldn't use 2 Tablespoons vinegar as I tasted the batter and the vinegar is very prevalent.
 Baked it at 400 degrees F. for 25 minutes in a 11 x 7 pan to feed our fellowship.
 It was devoured.
 Thanks, Silvana!"